huzaifaazim0/SmrtBookingTest/server/rooms-service/README.md

 --------------

 The `mobile-app` folder contains a mobile application.
 To configure the microservices URLs, navigate to `constants/vars.js` and make the necessary adjustments.

+**Click on the hotels items to view their room details on the BROWSE screen.**

 Please be aware that due to time constraints, the React Native work may not be polished, but it provides an overview of my ability to make things work.